‘We’re invisible’: Durham organizations call for help after 7 armed robberies targeting Hispanic victims

 DURHAM, N.C.
 (WNCN) — It’s a growing concern in the community that’s seen at least 20 armed robberies targeting Durham Hispanics since July.

 “He’s suffering because of the crime,” Durham Rapid Response founder Ivan Almonte said.
-“And I can see in his eyes that he’s afraid.”
+“And I can see in his eyes that he’s afraid… The entire family has been going through all these experiences which increase the trauma in the community.
+For me, it’s unacceptable.
+What else can happen to our people?”

 Since late October, Durham police officers responded to seven armed robberies where the suspects have targeted victims at Hispanic businesses.